 When to Decide:

 Are you feeling overwhelmed yet?!
 This is a lot of information to take in, but it’s important to decide what route you’ll be taking ahead of time.
-That’s because if you go with using PicCell, the free shipping option runs out 14 business days before you leave.
-I can’t stress enough that this is business days, and does not include weekends or holidays, so it’s typically 20 or more days in advance you should be registering.
+That’s because if you go with using Cellhire, the free shipping option included with the rental runs out 10 business days before you leave.
+I can’t stress enough that this is business days, and does not include weekends or holidays, so it’s typically 14 or more days in advance you should be registering.
 Don’t wait until the last minute!

 A few things to keep in mind: